 - Trading (placing/cancelling orders) errors

-- Funding errors
+- Funding (deposit/withdrawal) errors

-- Service and networking errors
+- Service status errors

 Most API requests are completed successfully, but sometimes things go wrong and an error message is returned instead of the expected response.

 Our API provides a variety of descriptive error messages intended to provide the reason for the error and provide suggestions for the appropriate solution.